 1. A walking tour of Kensington.
 A walking tour that makes the new familiar and the familiar new.
 You’ll see a lot and hear a lot.
 You’ll understand what you see.

-2. The Voilà! – the Eureka! – moment.
+2. Eureka!
 To know Kensington is to know London.
 Suddenly London makes sense.
-Or, if you prefer, the Koh-i-Noor diamond moment: “if you understand this one house in Kensington you understand London.”
+Indeed, at one point on a very old street, the matter narrows down to the Koh-i-Noor diamond moment: “if you understand this one house in Kensington you understand London.”

 3. The gemstones you find when you drill down deeper.
 The answers to the big questions.
 What is it about Kensington?
 Why Kensington?
 How did it come to be the wealthiest district in the UK?
 What’s the skull beneath the face?
 What’s its DNA?

-4. The keys.
-To London.
+4. The keys to London.
 I’m the doyen of London walking tour guides.
 40+ years I’ve been doing this.
 Exploring, discovering, uncovering, wooing the most mysterious, the most buttoned-up, the most secretive of western cities.
-In the 40+ years I’ve been trying to figure London out I’ve identified 15 or 16 “keys” that unlock it, that help to understand it, make sense of it.
-I hand you six or seven of those keys on this walk.
-They’re take-aways – you’ll use them every time you’re out and about in London.
+In the 40+ years I’ve been trying to figure London out I’ve identified 16 “keys” that unlock it, that help to understand it, make sense of it.
+You’ll get half a dozen of those keys on this walk.
+They’re takeaways – you’ll use them every time you’re out and about in London.
 They open doors.

 5. The free £9.99 gift.
 The chapter.
 I wrote the chapter on Kensington in the London Walks book.
 When the tour’s over you’ll be sent a handsome, professionally produced PDF of that chapter in the London Walks book.
 It’s worth a tenner (£9.99) – that’s what you’d have to pay to get it, to get the book.
 You get it for free.